matesoft2033/matesoft2033/README.md

 # 💫 About Me:
 Hi 👋!
-My name is Mate and I'm a Frontend Developer from Georgia.
+My name is Mate and I'm a Developer from Georgia.

 ## 🌐 Socials: